-Many of us put off getting our eyes checked out by an optometrist until there is an issue, as this is convenient this is not a good thing to do.
-Regular eye appointments do not only keep your vision sharp but can prevent and detect many serious eye and health issues and waiting until there is a problem can do more harm than good.
+Many of us put off getting our eyes checked out by an optometrist until there is an issue.
+While this might appear to be more convenient, it’s not a proactive thing to do as it puts your long-term vision health at risk.
+Skipping out on eye exams can even degrade your quality of life – you may be living with a preventable and treatable issue that could be easily taken care of!
+Regular eye appointments do not only keep your vision sharp but can prevent and detect many serious eye and health issues.
+Waiting until there is a problem can do more harm than good.

 How Often Do I Need to Have my Eyes Checked?

-It is important that everyone gets their eyes checked regularly; young children should have their first eye exam at six months, then at age three.
-Once children are five years old they should have their eyes checked every two years, after age eighteen you should have them checked every year.
+It is important that everyone gets their eyes checked regularly; young children should have their first eye exam at six months, and then again at age three.
+Once children are five years old, they should have their eyes checked every two years.
+After age 18, you should have them checked once a year.

 What is the Optometrist looking for?

-Your optometrist will run a series of tests looking for many signs of different eye diseases.
-Many eye diseases, such as glaucoma have no symptoms in the early stages, fortunately early detection prevents serious damage, and can even cure minor issues.
+Your optometrist will run a series of tests looking for signs of different eye diseases.
+Many diseases, such as glaucoma, have no symptoms in the early stages.
+Fortunately, early detection prevents severe damage and can even cure minor issues.

-Eye doctors are able to catch certain things that your regular doctor may miss, this is because of early detection.
-Many health problems such as diabetes have early symptoms that can only be seen by looking at the eyes.
-For example early symptoms of diabetes can severely affect your eyes by blurring your vision, cause swelling and even cause small blood vessel leaks in the eye.
+Eye doctors can catch certain things that your regular doctor may miss by way of early detection.
+Many health problems, such as diabetes, have early symptoms that can only be seen by examining the eyes.
+For example, early symptoms of diabetes can severely affect your eyes by blurring your vision, causing swelling, and even forming small blood vessel leaks in the eye.

 Evaluation for Glasses and Contacts

-In addition to looking for health issues eye doctors examine your eyes to see if you need corrective lenses.
-You may have noticed changes in your vision, for example reading has become more difficult or you have been suffering from constant headaches, these are clues that you should have your eyes looked at as you may need corrective lenses.
-Wearing glasses or contacts will help you see better and make your headaches much less frequent.
+In addition to looking for health issues, optometrists examine your eyes to see if you need corrective lenses.
+You may have noticed changes in your vision, such as the hobby of reading becoming more difficult.
+Or, perhaps, you have been suffering from constant headaches.
+These are clues that you should have your eyes looked at as you may need corrective lenses.
+Or, you may suffer from conditions such as astigmatism, which can affect the shape of your cornea and result in distance-related vision impairment.
+Wearing glasses or contacts will help you see and feel better in these scenarios!

-After your eye checkup you may need treatment for an eye health issue or you may require a prescription for glasses.
-If you need treatment for an eye health issue make sure you follow your eye doctors instructions carefully, this is important because it can prevent the problem from getting worse or being spread to others.
-If glasses are needed be sure to take your time when choosing your glasses as you will probably have them for at least two years.
+After your eye checkup, you may need treatment for an issue, or you may require a prescription for lenses (either glasses or contacts).
+If you need treatment for an eye health issue, ensure that you follow your optometrist’s instructions carefully.
+This is important because doing so can prevent your eye-related problems from getting worse or, in some cases, even being spread to others (such as a case of pinkeye).
+If glasses are needed, be sure to take your time when choosing them, as you will probably have them for at least two years.